salvoravida/recoil-toolkit/README.md

 You could have less than 5x boilerplate with redux, with many wrappers like RTK or redux-query, but even that you will write less code more powerful witn recoil.
 Set(atom, value), Execute Task are much more easy concepts to managed with , than dispatch, actions, reducers, sagas, etc...

-ReduxTunnel (read redux states from recoil selectors) helps you to gradually migrate your redux monolithic app to recoil atomic states.
+ReduxBridge (read redux states from recoil selectors) helps you to gradually migrate your redux monolithic app to recoil atomic states.

 DevTools: ok redux-devtools are much mature than recoilize or some others for recoil.
 But it is only a matter of time ...